Answer: YOUR COMPANY!

 - What steps is your company taking after the breach to ensure this does not happen again?

 These 3 questions serve as the framework for how you need to think about your company’s data security policies, procedures, and systems.
-A great response to the second question is to show that your company had — both for itself and third parties with which it does business — adequate security policies, procedures, and systems and that they were audited.
+A great response to the second question is to show that your company had — both for itself and third parties with which it does business — adequate security policies, procedures, and systems that are well documented and that they were audited.
 This is the focus of a blog post I co-authored with Scott Geye that was recently published on Whitley Penn’s In the Black blog.

 Here is a brief excerpt: